What Do Student Renters Want in an Apartment?

 6. High-speed internet

-From doing online research for assignments to connecting to remote lectures, students rely heavily on internet access.
+Whether it’s doing online research for a paper or tuning into a remote lecture, students rely heavily on internet access.
 And don’t forget that most young adults watch their favorite shows and media exclusively online.
+A whopping 80 percent of students in the survey said they only watch TV through streaming video platforms.

 But unlike traditional renters who often live in an apartment for at least a full year, students bound by the school year are less likely to want to commit to a contract with an internet service provider.